ucsb-csw8/w23-project/step07.md

 # A hint

-If your ```Save the data to file``` option is working correctly, the file you wrote into using that option should work perfectly with this option and your entire menu information should be loaded properly.
+If the `Save` option from the previous step is working correctly, the file you wrote into using that option should work perfectly with your new `Restore` option.

+When saving and restoring, your entire menu information should be loaded properly.

-You may want to try saving and restoring a few times to make sure that everything works.
+You may want to try saving, restoring, and listing a few times to make sure that everything works.

 # Checkpoint 2